 Toys will help your American English Coonhound stay active and meet their exercise requirements.
 Due to their high prey drive, we particularly recommend squeaky toys.

 There are a few rescues that specialize in this breed.
-If you want to be added to this list, comment below!
+If you come across any others, please leave us a comment to let us know!